-A prosthesis utilized for acquired amputations or congenital absences of the complete arm involving the hand, forearm, elbow, and upper arm through the shoulder joint.
+A prosthesis used in amputations or congenital absences of the complete arm involving the shoulder joint, upper arm, hand, forearm, or elbow.

 Shoulder Orthosis (SO)

 Shoulder/Elbow/Wrist/Hand Orthosis (SEWHO)

-A orthosis utilized for the treatment of disorders of the shoulder, elbow, wrist, hand, and/or fingers.
+A orthosis used to treat disorders of the shoulder, elbow, wrist, hand, and/or fingers.

 A single bowden cable and housing system used for actuation of a single component or control action.